johnohhh1/truth-empowered-relationships/README.md

 1. Click on the **Translator** card from the home screen
 2. Choose between TES (Truth Empowered Speaking) or TEL (Truth Empowered Listening)
 3. For TES: Enter what you want to say (reactive language)
+   - **OR** click the 🎤 microphone button to speak your message
 4. For TEL: Enter what your partner said
+   - **OR** click the 🎤 microphone button to record them
 5. Click **Translate** to get the conscious communication version
+6. Click 🔊 speaker icons to hear each translation section spoken aloud
-6. Copy individual sections or the entire translation
+7. Copy individual sections or the entire translation

 ### Mediator
 1. Click on the **Mediator** card from the home screen